mainej/headlessui-reagent/CONTRIBUTING.md

 Confirm that everything is committed.

+   $ git commit -am "vX.Y.Z"

 Tag git head with version.

+   $ git tag -a vX.Y.Z -m "vX.Y.Z"

 Deploy to Clojars -- needs `CLOJARS_USERNAME` and `CLOJARS_PASSWORD` environment
 variables (requires the `pom.xml` file):

     $ clojure -X:deploy

-The library will be deployed to com.github.mainej/headlessui-reagent on clojars.org.
+The library will be deployed to [clojars.org][clojars].

 Push to github, with tags: